(Please use the drop down menu for more information).

 If a child is unable to come to School due to ill-health, we ask that the School Office is informed before

 Our school colours are pale blue and burgundy.
 Boys and girls wear pale blue polo shirts, burgundy sweatshirts and grey trousers.
 Girls can wear grey skirts or pinafore dresses and burgundy cardigans.
-In summer they can choose a blue summer school dress.
-We ask for black school shoes or boots.
-No jewellery is permitted.
+In summer they can choose a red checked gingham summer school dress.
+Black school shoes or boots.
+Trainers that are all black in apperance are acceptable.
+No jewellery is permitted apart from watches.

 All children need a water bottle (with their name on) in School.
 This can be filled in School from our water coolers.
 Please encourage your child/children to remember to bring their bottles home on a Friday for a thorough wash.
 Bottles are available to buy from the School Office for £1.